codevibess/2Do-List/README.md

 It`s a sample project used for "live demo" in presentation about "How to start in Node" prepared as a University home task for SSI.

-# Create an Express Server
+# Create an ToDo app with Express.js

 We'll cover the concepts necessary to handle creating a CRUD Node.js/Express.js application.